jessemenning/checkInEngine/README.md

-# Fraud Detection
+# Check in Engine

-Data analytics engine used to detect fraudulant transactions and raise alerts.
+Allows passengers to check in for flights